JpotatO/CtrlPaint_Helper-Website-Collaboration/HOWTO.md

 <hr/>
 <h4>Working with Audio Transcription and Subtitles:</h4>

+<em>This content will be remaked in a more clear display,add pictures to illustrate the work phases, and a little help to install the free software & usage.</em>

 Before starting to translate anything we need to «Convert» the voice to text, this method is called Audio-Transcription and there is some tools available.

 At the moment we use «Subtitle Edit» by [Nikse.dk](http://www.nikse.dk), you can download a release from their website.